Introduction:

 };

-Let's take another C++ program to show how the public access specifier functions when an object of a base class wants to access a public data member x outside of the class in the main function .
+Let's consider another C++ program to demonstrate the functionality of the public access specifier when an instance of a base class needs to access a public data member x externally in the main() function.

-#include <iostream> // Add the headers required for input and output activities.
+include <iostream> // Add the headers required for input and output activities.

 using namespace std; // For cout and endl, include the std namespace.